COMMITMENTS AND CONTINGENCIES

 On October 30, 2020, we entered into a Separation Agreement with Timothy Rodell, M.D., our former Chief Executive Officer, or the Separation Agreement.
-Under the Separation Agreement, we agreed to pay Dr. Rodell a total of $444,729 and to cover his medical insurance costs over a twelve-month period that began on November 1, 2020, all in accordance with the terms of his employment agreement with the Company.
+Under the Separation Agreement, we agreed to pay Dr. Rodell a total cash amount of $444,729 and agreed to cover his medical insurance costs over a twelve-month period that began on November 1, 2020, all in accordance with the terms of his employment agreement with the Company.
 All of those contractually agreed payments have been completed as of December 31, 2021 (see Note 7).

-We rent approximately 1,700 square feet of laboratory space at 11585 Sorrento Valley Road, Suite 109, San Diego, California 92121 at the rate of $6,148 per month on a one-year lease that originally was to expire on November 30, 2020.
+Through December 31, 2021, we rented approximately 1,700 square feet of laboratory space at 11585 Sorrento Valley Road, Suite 109, San Diego, California 92121, at the rate of $6,148 per month on a one-year lease that originally was to expire on November 30, 2020.
 In December 2020, we entered into a short-term lease extension running from December 1, 2020 through the completion date of our construction of our new laboratory space which is adjacent to our current laboratory.

 In December 2020, we entered into an agreement to lease approximately 2,823 square feet of office space and 1,807 square feet of laboratory space.
-The agreement carries a term of 63 months and we will commence paying rent when we take occupancy of those spaces, which is expected to occur in the fourth quarter of 2021.
-We are currently operating out of the office space located at 11555 Sorrento Valley Road, Suite 203, San Diego, CA 92121, while construction is being completed.
+The agreement carries a term of 63 months and we took possession of the office space effective October 1, 2021.
+We took possession of the lab space effective January 1, 2022 (see Note 13).

 In addition, the new lease agreement of the new office and lab required us to post a standby letter of credit in favor of the landlord in the amount of $46,726 in lieu of a security deposit.
 We arranged for our bank to issue the standby letter of credit in the fiscal year ended March 31, 2021 and transferred a like amount to a restricted certificate of deposit which secured the bank’s risk in issuing that letter of credit.
 We have classified that restricted certificate of deposit on our balance sheet as restricted cash.

 From time to time, claims are made against us in the ordinary course of business, which could result in litigation.
 Claims and associated litigation are subject to inherent uncertainties and unfavorable outcomes could occur, such as monetary damages, fines, penalties or injunctions prohibiting us from selling one or more products or engaging in other activities.